shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/110-data-inheritance.md

 [titleEn]: <>(Data Inheritance)

-It is possible to inherit data from a parent row this id called parent/child concept The parent record has all required fields filled in and is a valid entity in itself.
+It is possible to inherit data from a parent entity of the same type this id called *parent/child concept*.
+The parent record has all required fields filled in and is a valid entity in itself.
 A child can now optionally overwrite data which is different to the parent.

 ## Inherit a field